 An avid chamber musician, Dominika Dancewicz has performed with various ensembles in Europe, Asia and the United States.
 She is the founding member of two acclaimed Houston-based groups: Axiom Quartet and Duo Dramatique.
 Axiom Quartet is making strides as one of the most exciting chamber music groups in Houston.
 Duo Dramatique is a renowned violin and piano ensemble that hosts an established concert series at the University of St. Thomas, and has been invited to give recitals at the Tobin Center in San Antonio, TX, the Shepherd School of Music at Rice University in Houston, as well as in Dallas, Boerne, Georgetown, Colorado and Lake Charles, Louisiana.

-Ms.Dancewicz's debut CD (released in 2018 by Duo Dramatique on World On Wire label) with Violin Sonatas by Elgar, Debussy and Mozart was met with critical acclaim in the United States and Europe.
+Ms.Dancewicz's debut CD (released in 2018 by Duo Dramatique) with Violin Sonatas by Elgar, Debussy and Mozart was met with critical acclaim in the United States and Europe.
 The album's release was celebrated in an extensive feature by the Houston Public Media.

 Ms. Dancewicz is a highly sought-after teacher.
 She is an adjunct Professor of Violin at the University of St. Thomas in Houston and she maintains a busy private studio.
 More information about the artist can be found on her official website: www.blondviolin.com